bit-tasks/dependency-update/README.md

 # GitHub Actions

-This CI Task, check for newer versions of Bit component dependencies in a workspace and create a Pull Request for any updates.
+This task checks for newer versions of Bit component dependencies in a workspace and creates a Pull Request for any updates.

 ## Inputs